vasudhavenkatesan/pix2pix/README.md

 # pix2pix
-A pytorch implementation of pix2pix for converting Satellite images to Maps
+A pytorch implementation of pix2pix(https://arxiv.org/abs/1611.07004) for converting satellite images to maps.